britram/taps-transports/draft-ietf-taps-transports.md

 An extension to the BSD Sockets API is defined in {{RFC6458}} and covers:

 - the base protocol defined in {{RFC4960}}.
-The API allows to control the local addresses and port numbers and the primary path.
+The API allows control over local addresses and port numbers and the primary path.
 Furthermore the application has fine control about parameters like retransmission thresholds, the path supervision parameters, the delayed acknowledgement